BioLockJ-Dev-Team/sheepdog_testing_suite/dependencies/README.md

 Some pipelines reqire additional stuff.

 ### Software

 Many biolockj modules are wrappers for external software.
 See https://github.com/msioda/BioLockJ/wiki/Dependencies for a complete list of dependencies you may need and download links.

+In addition to the software required by BioLockJ, if you want to download the full size data (to use the `big` directory), you will need the sra toolkit.

 ### properties files

 For configurations that are specific to a single user (such as email, or local machine file paths) the individual tests use this:
 `pipeline.defaultProps=NOT_IN_GIT_user.properties`